-The first eastern Alameda County bird count will complement 15 other existing Christmas Bird Counts in the San Francisco Bay Area.
+The eastern Alameda County effort will complement 15 other existing Christmas Bird Counts in the San Francisco Bay Area.
 The count area is in the vicinity of Sunol, Pleasanton and Livermore, and includes five East Bay Regional Parks, significant San Francisco watershed lands, and birding hotspots such as lower Mines Road, Sunol Wilderness, Del Valle Reservoir, and the Springtown area in Livermore.
-Volunteers will walk, mountain bike, or drive count areas, or monitor backyard feeders during a 24 hour period on December 18, with some additional surveys during the count week of December 15 to 21 to locate, identify, and record rare bird species.
+Volunteers will walk, bicycle, or drive count areas, or monitor backyard feeders during a 24 hour period on December 17.
+Additional surveys during the count week of December 14 to 20 will locate, identify, and record rare bird species.
 The surveys will be non-intrusive observations of birds, with volunteers following an ethics code to avoid any impacts to birds or habitats.